 The 2000 GUP (Condition A.2.c) allows Stanford University to install up to 50,000 sq. ft. as surge space during construction.
 Surge space is typically provided by installing modular buildings for a limited time.
-There was no change in the square footage of temporary trailers during this reporting period.
+During this reporting period, the 1215 Welch Rd Modulars was approved for future demolition.